 Insights will inform efforts to design and implement quality care programs, and will be shared broadly in a publication that will feature real-world case study examples.
 The aim of this project is to create a reference that can be used across cancer care settings to support effective design and implementation of programs for managing geriatric patients.

-As a next step, ACCC invites you to participate in a six-part webinar series on caring for older adults with cancer.
-To learn more or to register for the series, click here.
-Stay tuned for results from the survey later this year.
+As a next step, ACCC hosted a six-part webinar series on caring for older adults with cancer.
+To watch on-demand recordings and download slides, log on to our e-learning system here.